-The HBPB is defined as the price range that would achieve incremental cost-effectiveness ratios between \$100,000 and \$150,000 per QALY gained or per evLY gained.
-HBPBs for the cost of a treatment course for each outpatient treatment are presented in Table 6.1.
+The health-benefit price benchmark is defined as the price range that would achieve incremental cost-effectiveness ratios between \$100,000 and \$150,000 per QALY gained or per evLY gained. health-benefit price benchmarks for the cost of a treatment course for each outpatient treatment are presented in Table 6.1.